dqduong2003/8.2CJenkinsIntegration/README.md

 ## License

-This project is created for educational purposes as part of SIT 753 coursework at Deakin University.
+This project is created for educational purposes as part of SIT753 coursework at Deakin University.

 ## Author